USE THIS: Newsletter Template 2025

 Even if you can only give a small amount of time, you will be making a difference to the school experience for your child and other pupils in our school.

-Our first meeting for the new school year will take place on Wednesday 17th September from 09:00 – 10:00 in the Ground Floor Hall, with refreshments.
+Our first meeting for 2026 will be on the morning of Wednesday 26th January from 09:00 – 10:00 in the Ground Floor Hall, with refreshments.
 Everyone is welcome!

 Upcoming Events